|William G. Latham Jr. (#46881253)|

 |Bio and Links|

-My name is William G. Latham Jr., and I have worked on Genealogy Research for over 25 year's.
-I love family research, and visiting old cemeteries.
+My name is William G. Latham Jr., and I have worked on Genealogy Research for over 28 year's.
+I enjoy doing research, and visiting old cemeteries.
 And enjoy helping other's with their own Ancestor's.
-Please check out my new name's, and photo's.
+Please use the edit button if you find any mistakes, or corrections!
+I'll be happy to help anyway I can.
 I'm sure you will also enjoy viewing this website, and want to start your own page!
 Add your ancestor's today.
-If you find any mistake's, please please let me know, I'll be sure and change any misspelled name's, or date's.
+If you find any mistake's, just let me know, I'll be sure and fix any mistakes.

 |Find A Grave Friends|

 ( Pam & Teres..., Ann Lewis Dicke..., Barbara Blakene..., Barbara Wiley H..., Beth Austin, Bob Ervin, Brenda Hoogter..., Charlotte Harda..., Clifford Britto..., crazyoldcatlady, David Hodges, Debra Killian B..., DeeDee, Dewey G Hyde Jr, Donna Brummett, Drew Simpson, Eula LaNier, FamilyResearche..., Faye F Cannon, Fred Parker, [View all Find A Grave Friends...]

 |Messages left for William G. Lath...
 (191)||[Leave Message]|

 William and Elmire rose Carroll Carson markers were placed in the Double springs cemetary by my husbands uncle, Pete Russell.
 He stated in a book that Elmire rose Carroll Carson was buried in the popular springs (colored) cemetary near pleasant grove because she as indian (dark skinned).
 We do not know why he picked double springs as her resting place.
 I see that you posted something on William Hugh Carson,so I was hoping you may have more information on William or Elmire rose Carson.
 Thanks